 Welcome to Tajikistan!
-Your arrival at the airport is likely to be early in the morning, so we’ve allowed time for you to transfer to the hotel, check-in, and have a rest, a shower, and breakfast before the day’s sightseeing begins.
+Your arrival at the airport is likely to be early in the morning, so we’ve allowed time for you to transfer to the hotel, check-in, and have a rest, a shower, and breakfast before the day’s sightseeing begins in the late morning.

-Tonight we will have a welcome dinner in a great Tajik restaurant.
-Your guide will outline the tour itinerary and give you plenty of opportunities to ask questions.
+Tonight we will have a welcome dinner in a local restaurant.

 Hotel Atlas 4* or similar